Over the years, we've often heard our UltraClear Table Top Epoxy being referred to as "liquid glass".

 To give an analogy: Imagine a wave of light like a shopping cart at a grocery store.
 Normally when you push a cart, it moves forward in a straight line.
 Sometimes one of the wheels meets resistance and begins moving more slowly.

 If you push casually, you may find that the cart veers in the direction of the wheel meeting resistance, which may also slow down your speed.
-If all four wheels then meet the same resistance (perhaps a sticky floor), then you could push it straight without issue as long as you applied enough force; it wouldn't veer.
+If all four wheels then meet the same resistance (perhaps a sticky floor), then you could push it straight without issue as long as you applied enough force.

 Refraction is when part of the light wave catches that resistance, and the rest of the wave veers in that direction to compensate until eventually the entire wave is moving at the same speed with the same effort.
 It's still one singular form, much like the shopping cart, so the entire thing moves together by any means.